nemozny/lineageos-galaxy-watch/README.md

     - Download the latest APK to your PC.
 Do not install it on your phone.

 2. **Rename the APK to ZIP**
    - Change the file extension from APK to ZIP.
+For example change the file to "app-release.zip".

 2. **Reboot to Recovery:**
     - Hold the power button on your phone, select "Reboot," then "Recovery."